josherrickson/stata2/stata_markdown/03-visualization.md

 set autotabgraphs on
 ```

+(You can pass the `permanently` option to not have to do this every time you open Stata.)
 You still need to name graphs separately.

 ^#^^#^ Exercise 2